Animal Emergency Hospital

 • Facial swelling and/or hives

-• Penis is stuck out of sheath
+• Penis stuck out of sheath

 We’re a proud AAHA Member